 |---|---|---|

-| 2020 | NC 730 | CIT convergence initiated, SSC introduced, minimum contribution 0.75% |
+| 2020 | NC 730 | CIT convergence initiated, minimum contribution lowered to 0.50% (the 0.75% rate dated from FL 2019) |

-| 2021 | NC 731 | SSC maintained, tax neutrality for restructurings (Art.
+| 2021 | NC 731 | SSC reintroduced, tax neutrality for restructurings (Art.
 247-XXVIII) |

 | 2022 | NC 732 | Elimination of progressive CIT, fiscal group concept |

-| 2023 | NC 733 | Major reform: Proportional CIT 20%/35%/40%, 2023-2026 transition, minimum contribution 0.25%, start of VAT reform |
+| 2023 | NC 733 | Major reform: Proportional CIT 20%/35%/40%, 2023-2026 transition, minimum contribution 0.25% |

-| 2024 | NC 735 | Transitional 11.25% withholding tax on dividends, registration fee exemption for company formation |
+| 2024 | NC 735 | 13.75% withholding tax on dividends (transitional step), registration fee exemption for company formation |

 | 2025 | NC 736 | Legal framework for electronic invoicing, monthly CNSS |

-| 2026 | NC 737 | Target CIT rates reached, SSC abolished, electronic invoicing mandatory for large companies |
+| 2026 | NC 737 | Target CIT rates reached, SSC extended 2026-2028, electronic invoicing mandatory for large companies |

 2020 — NC 730: The Starting Point of Convergence